+TRS 349 Theology of Death (3)

-TRS 349Theology of Death(3)The phenomena of suffering, dying and death from the perspective of pastoral theology.
+The phenomena of suffering, dying and death from the perspective of pastoral theology.

+TRS 356 W: Christology

-TRS 356W: Christology(3)This course explores the central question of Christian theology, the identity of Jesus Christ, as it to the up the up to the up to is thought and rethought in many ways throughout the history of Christianity.
+This course explores the central question of Christian theology, the identity of Jesus Christ, as it is thought and rethought in many ways throughout the history of Christianity.

-TRS 357 Exploring the New Testament (3) The New Testament of the Christian Bible narrates the story of Jesus and reflects on what his life, teachings, death, and resurrection tell us about God.
+TRS 357 Exploring the New Testament (3)

+The New Testament of the Christian Bible narrates the story of Jesus and reflects on what his life, teachings, death, and resurrection tell us about God.
 In this course students have the opportunity to explore first-hand the New Testament, gaining a broad overview of its theology, history, and literary power.
 However, beyond an overview, in this course we will also seek to mine some of the deep, spiritual riches of the New Testament through a close reading of selected texts.

-TRS 359 Catholic Social Teaching (3) This seminar-style course will discuss the Catholic Church's teachings on the most significant ethical, political, and social issues of our time and their relevance not only to our own country but to the entire world.
+TRS 359 Catholic Social Teaching (3)

+This seminar-style course will discuss the Catholic Church's teachings on the most significant ethical, political, and social issues of our time and their relevance not only to our own country but to the entire world.
 Topics may include the death penalty, economic justice, capitalism, war and peace, globalization, etc.

-TRS 360 The Life and Teachings of Jesus
+TRS 360 The Life and Teachings (3) of Jesus